 and the fuel-saving improvements coming in the future.

 The 2016 7-Series will also see the introduction of a plug-in hybrid model, a prototype for which has already been spotted

 .
 For performance fans, expect a new M Performance model

 fitted with a twin-turbocharged V-8.
-It appears the M Division isn’t interested in using a full-size sedan for one of its dedicated M cars--and rightly so.
+It appears the M Division isn’t interested in using a fullsize sedan for one of its dedicated M cars—and rightly so.

+, which should debut on this 2016 7-Series.
 You can also expect the latest in connectivity, which BMW has partnered with Harman to develop.
 The new 7-Series should offer full WiFi capability, downloadable apps, 3D maps with real-time traffic and weather updates, and increased voice activation.

-Stay tuned for updates as development of the 2016 BMW 7-Series continues._______________________________________Follow Motor Authority on Facebook, Twitter, and Google+.
+Stay tuned for updates as development of the 2016 BMW 7-Series continues.
+A reveal is expected next summer, with the first public showing likely due at the 2015 Frankfurt Auto Show._______________________________________Follow Motor Authority on Facebook, Twitter, and Google+.